 Many Americans suffer from venous disease, a condition that often results in varicose veins and other painful symptoms.
-This can have a significant effect on a person's lifestyle.
+This can have a significant effect on your lifestyle.

 The radiofrequency ablation procedure uses a small catheter to seal the vein shut through a single small incision.
 The patient can usually return to normal activities within a day.
 Once a defective saphenous vein is sealed shut, or "occluded," blood flow immediately diverts to healthy veins.

-If you are interested in learning more about the benefits and risks associated with this procedure, or in determining if you are a candidate for the treatment, please call St. Francis Cardiothoracic Surgery at 785-270-5115 to schedule an appointment.
+If you are interested in learning more about the benefits and risks associated with this procedure, or in determining if you are a candidate for the treatment, please call St. Francis Heart and Vascular Center at 785.270.5115 to schedule an appointment.

 Varicose veins are a condition that can get worse over time.
-Treatment options for this condition at St. Francis Health Center's Vein Clinic include conservative therapy and/or radiofrequency ablation.
+Treatment options for this condition at St. Francis Health’s Vein Clinic include conservative therapy and/or radiofrequency ablation.

 The radiofrequency ablation procedure uses a small catheter to seal the vein shut through a single small incision.
 Patients can usually return to normal activities within a day.
 Best of all, once a defective saphenous vein is sealed shut or "occluded," blood flow immediately diverts to healthy veins.
 Other treatment options, such as vein stripping, do exist, though this is more invasive and is done under general anesthesia in an operating room.

 Frequently Asked Questions

 Q: Is the procedure painful?